 Each group had a dedicated facilitator that had been briefed in advance and everyone had five minutes to share their proudest accomplishment from the season with others.

-At the end of the group discussions, we used Slido Ideas to collect all the stories so that they could be shared with other groups as well.
-We asked people to include their names so that other team members could approach them for more information or help at a later date.
+At the end of the group discussions, we used Slido Ideas to collect all the stories from the groups so we can share them with the others.
+We asked people to include their names so that other team members could approach them for more information or help them later.

 Then we called everyone back into the meeting room and displayed all the submissions on the screen.